transcriptaze/snyth/documentation/guide.md

 most useful for waveshaping an LFO curve but an othewise idle LFO can sweep the rotation back and forth to give it something to do.

+_ctrl-click_ resets the control to 0.

 ### _amplitude_ (a)

 <img align="left" width="48" height="48" src="images/a.png"> The _a_ control sets the amplitude of the _sn_ oscillator.

+_ctrl-click_ resets the control to the default value.

 ### _shift-x_ (δx)

 <img align="left" width="48" height="48" src="images/dx.png"> The _δx_ control sets the horizontal shift of the generating shape
 to create non-symmetric waveforms e.g. a sawtooth.

+_ctrl-click_ resets the control to 0.

 ### _shift-y_ (δy)

 <img align="left" width="48" height="48" src="images/dy.png"> The _δy_ control sets the vertical shift of the generating shape.
 The
 resulting waveform has a distortion characteristic that can be useful in conjunction with an LFO.

+_ctrl-click_ resets the control to 0.

 ### _phase_ (Φ)

 <img align="left" width="48" height="48" src="images/phi.png"> The _Φ_ control sets initial phase the waveform component.
 The effect
 is barely audible (though it's useful for adjusting the waveform to look nice - y'know for photo ops) but comes into it's own when shaping an LFO curve.

+_ctrl-click_ resets the control to 0.

 ### _psi_ (𝜓)